-ECACC only uses serum of Zone 1 origin, sterile filtered and cell culture tested.
-Zone 1 countries have BSE -free status such as the USA, Canada, Australia and New Zealand.
-It is essential to check the source country of the serum used and their Zone status.
-Sera from Mexico and Central American countries may require additional documentation to prove the geographical region of the donor herd to ensure BSE-free status.
-This is very important if the intended use of the serum is in the production of medicinal or other products being sent to the USA.
+ECACC only uses serum sourced from countries with a negligible risk of BSE.
+Historically Australian, New Zealand and USA sourced serum has offered the lowest risk of BSE contamination.
+It is essential to check the source country of serum used and their BSE risk status.
+Use of serum of the appropriate quality is particularly important if the intended use of the serum is in the production of medicinal or other products being sent to the USA.